-If you need access to available software, please email Sophie at part2@pdn.cam.ac.uk, who will coordinate with the IT teams.
+If you need access to any of the software please email Sophie, who will coordinate with the IT teams to enable access from your own laptops for the duration of the project.

 NOTE: Computing facilities (departmental/college/home computers, etc) may be running other software programs and different versions of the same program that you are using.
 If you encounter problems in swapping between computers or between different versions of the same program, please ask for advice.